Editor’s Note: This post was originally published in June 2016 and has been updated.

-If you've bought some tickets to France, there's a chance you're going for the world renowned cuisine.
-French food is some the best on the planet, whether it's breakfast, lunch or dinner.
+If you've bought tickets to France, you will soon be enjoying some of the world’s most renowned cuisine.
 Anywhere you go, you'll find delicious dishes that will please your taste buds and satisfy your appetite.
-If you want to make food the centerpiece of your French vacation, read on for the best cities to visit.
+If you want to make food the centerpiece of your French vacation, read on for the best cities and restaurants to visit.

 - Baguette - You might have had baguette before, but nothing like you'll find in France.
 Some bakers spend their whole careers perfecting this delicious bread.